FrCrypticCode/FrCrypticCode/README.md

 - 👋 Hi, I’m Cryptic
 - 👀 I’m interested in all kind of tech, looking to a good project
-- 🌱 I’m currently learning Rust/Tokio Framework
+- 🌱 I’m currently learning GUI eframe/egui couple, managing SQL database with Rust
 - 💞️ I’m looking to collaborate on any Project
 - 📫 How to reach me at +33635919129